samjmck/tobcalc/README.md

 ## To do (order of high to low priority)

+- [ ] Use NBB's exchange rates instead of ECB
 - [ ] Create development branch with subdomain for development deployments
 - [ ] Only deploy code to site if there are all Deno tests succeed
 - [ ] Explain in docs how floating point errors and rounding errors are handled